JuliaGeo/CommonDataModel.jl/README.md

  Most users would typically import [`GRIBDatasets`](https://github.com/JuliaGeo/GRIBDatasets.jl) and [`NCDatasets`](https://github.com/Alexander-Barth/NCDatasets.jl) directly and not `CommonDataModel`.
 One should import `CommonDataModel` only to extent the functionality of `GRIBDatasets` and `NCDatasets`.

-There is also an [`TIFFDatasets`](https://github.com/Alexander-Barth/TIFFDatasets.jl) package for GeoTIFF files and [`ZarrDatasets`](https://github.com/JuliaGeo/ZarrDatasets.jl) package for Zarr datasets.

 # File conversions